cutlet

 Generate a URL-friendly slug.

-After converting the input to romaji using Cutlet.romaji
+After converting the input to romaji using Cutlet.romaji and making

 the result lower-case, any runs of non alpha-numeric characters are